StijnVerwoerd/RISC-V-Architecture-implementation-on-Circuitverse/README.md

 * `10` - Green
 * `11` - Blue

-each of these colors is then encoded into their respective 24 bit value that the matrix takes as an input for color.
+Each of these colors is then encoded into their respective 24 bit value that the matrix takes as an input for color.

 * `111111110000000000000000` - Red
 * `000000001111111100000000` - Green